pyeventsourcing/eventsourcing/docs/topics/process.rst

             pass

-Define the processes.
-Policies respond to domain events by executing commands on aggregates.
+There application processes are defined to use the aggregates, with policies that respond to domain events by executing commands on aggregates.